 AT&T invests in and upgrades our network to bring customers the connectivity they expect and need.
 We build our infrastructure and network for reliability, speed, security and overall performance, which means having the people, resources and procedures to keep everyone connected.

 1 Includes capital investments and acquisition of wireless spectrum and operations.

 The communications industry is one of 16 infrastructure sectors designated as critical by the U.S. Department of Homeland Security.
 AT&T operates one of the world’s largest, most prominent and advanced global backbone networks.

 Network reliability is crucial, and our integrated network provides stability and strength to customers.
 Throughout the COVID-19 pandemic, we’ve provided reliable connectivity to customers, including first responders and healthcare workers on the front lines – as well as students, teachers, businesses and employees working from home.
 Read more in our connectivity blog.

-We collect billions of service-assurance measurements across our wired and wireless networks every hour and make adjustments as needed to improve service.
-We aggregate and analyze this data in near-real time to derive insights that help manage our network and improve customer experience.
+To maintain the highest degree of reliability and quality of service, our systems collect billions of service-assurance measurements across our wired and wireless networks every hour and make adjustments as needed to improve service.
+We aggregate and analyze this data in near-real time to derive insights that help manage our network, improve performance and deliver the best possible customer experience.

-To learn about our network management policies, see our Network Practices.
+To learn about our network management policies, see our Network Practices website.
 Our customers can also access information about network outages in their area for the services to which they subscribe on our Consumer Network Reliability website.

 To learn more, visit the FirstNet website.